deskpro/deskpro-importer-tools/importers/osticket/README.md

 OsTicket importer script
 ========================

-This tool will connect to your OsTicket database and export your data in the standard DeskPRO Import Format.
+This tool will connect to your OsTicket database and export your data in the standard Deskpro Import Format.

-After this tool completes, you will run the standard DeskPRO import process to save the data to your live helpdesk.
+After this tool completes, you will run the standard Deskpro import process to save the data to your live helpdesk.

 **What does it import?**